Axway/docker-cft/docker/README.md

 - Docker version 17.11 or higher

-## How to use the Transfer CFT Dockerfile file
+## How to use the Transfer CFT Dockerfile

 The Dockerfile contains all commands required to assemble a Transfer CFT image.

 ### Dockerfile parameters

-The following parameters are available in the Dockerfile file.
+The following parameters can be set in the [`Dockerfile`](./Dockerfile).
 Use these parameters to customize the Transfer CFT image and service.
-The values can be a string, number, or null.
+All values are transmitted to Transfer CFT using environment variables.

  **Parameter**             |  **Values**  |  **Description**
  ------------------------- | :----------: | ---------------